dheepakg/pf-dashboard/README.md

-# price-tracker-overtime
+# Portfolio Dashboard

-Capturing and visualising price change of products over each purchase
+This is to track and project portfolio (personal finance) for easier understanding of what our money is doing.